 Very few products can boast they’ve been in use since the beginning of civilization.
 Flags date back to before anyone can even remember.
 People have flown fabric symbols to convey messages, represent their family, group, cause, devotion or for decoration.
-Today, branding purposes have been added to the uses of flags.
+Today, branding is an important use of flags.

 The thought process for how to design flags is similar to a child with a blank sheet of white paper and only three crayons.
 Try not to exceed those three colors, and keep the colors solid.
 Gradation (or shading) may look nice on a website or print material, but it does not look as good on a flag.

 You should never put a seal or map on a flag.
 Small details cannot be recognized from afar.
 You want the design to be recognizable from atop a flagpole.
 What’s more, such details may be expensive to reproduce, and you want your flag to be affordable for all supporters.If you decide to put words on your flag, keep in mind one side will read correctly and the other side will have a reverse image, like the Arkansas flag.
 In the flag industry, this is called “single reverse.”
 If the word or wording is well known, you will subliminally read the backside without even realizing that it’s backwards, as is the case of the Arkansas or Coca-Cola flag.
 Your company name may not be as recognizable, therefore your logo might be better to use for flag purposes.

 Remember, a flag is not a sign; it’s a symbol.
 If you want to have your flag read correctly from both sides, it has to be a “double sided” flag, meaning two flags are sewn back to back.
 This method makes your flag too heavy to fly under normal wind conditions, and of course it costs twice as much.